leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 Please remember: the exit takes 7 days to finalize.

 ## Following our purpose and driving for mass adaption
+Soon, there will be a return of the mainnet with improved features and a variety of new updates.
+Maintaining a mainnet demands various resources: effort, money & manpower.
+All of these are rare and hard to obtain...

 Whatever is the way we go and which technologies we adopt, the team is motivated to work towards our common purpose:

 "Help collectives of people to collaborate on things they care about and achieve sovereignty in a non-violent and fulfilling way."